rubienr/rf-power-meter/.github/contributing.md

 1. make code changes
 2. stage files
 3. git commit
-   1. pre-commit check succeedes -> commit is done
+   1. if pre-commit check succeedes -> commit is done
-   2. pre-commit check fails -> commit is interrupted
+   2. if pre-commit check fails -> commit is interrupted
       1. files are changed and unstaged
       2. review changes, stage files and repeat the commit command